 One of the best things you can do is to be supportive.
 Try to let the person know that you’re on their side.
 Make sure they know that you’re not trying to punish them.
 You can be supportive in plenty of ways.
 You can offer to go to a doctor or counselor with them.
 You can also help them find information and strategies to help them stop drinking.

 Offering to help is very effective.
 One of the biggest barriers to confronting a drinking problem is fear.
 People are afraid that they’re a failure.
-They also fear having to go through such a challenging process alone.
+They also fear to have to go through such a challenging process alone.
 Helping someone get the resources they need lets them know you’re there for them.
 It does so in a way that doesn’t seem threatening or challenging.
 That makes it more likely that your talk will work.

 Another helpful strategy is to prepare yourself for the conversation.
 You can do this with research.
 For example, some people will resist quitting alcohol because they’re afraid of withdrawal symptoms.
 You can anticipate this argument.
 You can share facts about alcohol withdrawal.
-Information like timelines for withdrawal and alcohol detox facts help making quitting seem more possible.
+Information like timelines for withdrawal and alcohol detox facts help to make quitting seem more possible.

 You can also research addiction treatment centers.
 Find out basic information about different programs.
 Things like how long a program lasts, what it costs, and whether or not it’s covered by insurance can make it easier for someone to get treatment.